-As a scholar and educator who sincerely believes in the power of the Humanities for changing minds, transforming lives, and strengthening our democracy, teaching history, for me, is much more about the present than it is about the past.
-When I first began studying history as an undergraduate at Sonoma State University, I knew very little about European or world history, let alone the political and economic dynamics of my own society, and was unable to think and write critically and logically about the topics I was studying.
-Thanks to a handful of dedicated professors and mentors, however, I was able to gradually gain a more sophisticated understanding of the past, as well as a deep appreciation for the relationship between historical thinking and resolving our own society’s social, political, and economic challenges.
-In my own teaching, therefore, I seek to provide my students with the same tools, skills, and inspirational sparks which led to my own intellectual awakening and sustained scholarly, social, and political engagements.
+As a scholar and instructor who sincerely believes in the power of the Humanities and Social Sciences for changing minds, transforming lives, and strengthening democracy, teaching history, for me, is both a professional calling and a public service.
+When I began studying history as an undergraduate at Sonoma State University, I knew very little about either modern European or world history, let alone the political and economic dynamics of my own society, and was consequently unable to think critically and write logically about the topics I was studying.
+Thanks to a handful of dedicated academic mentors, however, I was able to gradually acquire a much deeper appreciation for historical thinking and analysis, as well as an ability for applying historical knowledge towards the resolution of my own society’s social, political, and economic challenges.
+In my approach to teaching, therefore, I seek to provide my students with the same tools, skills, and inspirational sparks which led to my own intellectual awakening and sustained scholarly, social, and political engagements.

-In addition to teaching history “from below,” I endeavor to help students understand the constituent elements which collectively shaped large-scale historical events, processes, and changes.
-What were the primary contributions to the coming of the First World War?
-And how did the War contribute to the emergence of Communism in the former Russian Empire, Fascism in Italy, or Nazism in Germany?
-And what were the contributions made by those socio-political movements and revolutions in the coming of World War II and the Holocaust?
-To help students better understand these types of macro level, and sometimes deeply abstract, causal relationships, I use a variety of collaborative digital tools, such as group timeline software (including the “Cool Timeline” plugin in WordPress or “JS Timeline” by KnightLab), spatial analysis software (such as “StoryMap” by KnightLab), and a range of other resources designed to help students visualize, or “see,” these concepts and processes in both temporal and spatial dimensions of analysis.
-Using broad categorical labels, including politics, economics, culture, and gender, among others, I assign a number of timeline entries to each of my students, consisting of dates, an image, and a short textual summary, which are published on a jointly-edited blog over the course of the quarter or semester.
-By the end of the term, students are not only able to better comprehend the principle influences, and influencers, behind the course’s principle topics and events, they are able to recognize themselves as historical agents within the shaping of large-scale historical events and processes within our contemporary society and world.
+In addition to teaching with primary source documents, I help my students understand the constituent elements which collectively shaped large-scale historical events, processes, and developments.
+To help students better comprehend macro-level and oftentimes deeply abstract relationships of historical causality, I use a variety of collaborative digital tools, such as timeline software (including “JS Timeline” by KnightLab), mapping software (such as “StoryMap” by KnightLab), and a wide range of other resources designed to help students work together and visualize, or “see,” these concepts and processes in both temporal and spatial dimensions of analysis.
+Using broad categorical labels, including “politics,” “economics,” “culture,” and “gender,” among others, I assign a number of Timeline or StoryMap entries to my students, consisting of dates, an image or video, and a short textual summary.
+By the end of the term, students are not only able to better understand the principle influences, and influencers, behind the course’s primary topics, themes, and events, they are able to recognize themselves as individual and collective agents within the shaping of contemporary large-scale historical processes.

-Students learn more efficiently, I believe, when they have been invested with authority over their own educational experiences.
-To stimulate active learning in my classrooms, I use collaborative course blogs, which my students and I contribute to as joint-authors and -editors.
-In addition to a handful of JS Timeline and StoryMap assignments, I assign students with short analytical summaries of specific weeks’ secondary and primary source readings, which are published on a social media-facing WordPress blog.
-In addition to writing these analytical summaries, each of my students is expected to respond to a handful of their colleagues’ articles—a requirement which encourages peer-to-peer engagement on the course’s primary topics and themes.
-By doing so, students not only learn by writing for the blog’s broader reading audiences, they gradually build a database of the course’s topics, themes, and key readings, which they can use in preparing for any exams or term papers.
-In the Summer of 2018, I taught a course on Europe’s “interwar crisis” between 1919 and 1939 at UCSB, whose coursework was centered on a collectively-managed course blog.
-In my course reviews, many students commented on how much they enjoyed completing their coursework while researching and writing for a broader social and political purpose.
-“The Interwar class blog was very helpful and interesting,” wrote one of my students, while another exclaimed that using the course blog helped make “Interwar Crisis” the “[b]est course taken at U.C.S.B.”
+Students learn more efficiently, I am convinced, when they have been invested with a measure of authority over their own educational pathways and experiences.
+To stimulate active learning in my classrooms, I use collaborative course weblogs, which my students and I contribute to as joint authors.
+In addition to JS Timeline and StoryMap assignments, I have my students compose a handful of short analytical summaries of specific weeks’ primary and secondary source readings.
+By doing so, students not only learn by writing for the weblog’s public-oriented audiences, thereby bringing the intensive learning of the History classroom to a much broader online readership, they gradually build a collaborative encyclopedia of the course’s assigned readings, which they can use in preparing for their exams or term papers.
+Beyond these analytical summaries, I require my students to respond to at least two of their colleagues’ articles on the course weblog, which stimulates a peer-to-peer learning environment both within and beyond the classroom.
+In the Summer of 2018, I taught an upper-division course on Europe’s “interwar crisis” between 1918 and 1939 at University of California, Santa Barbara (UCSB), which was centered on a collectively-managed course weblog.1 In my course reviews, many students commented on how much they enjoyed completing these weblog assignments.
+“The Interwar class blog was very helpful and interesting,” wrote one of my students, while another exclaimed that using the weblog helped make “Interwar Crisis: Europe, 1918-1939” the “[b]est course taken at U.C.S.B.”

-Overall, I am enthusiastic about teaching, mentoring, and helping students both learn about themselves, the present, and the past, as well as become informed and engaged citizens of the global twenty-first century.
+Overall, I am enthusiastic about helping students to understand the complex relationship between the past and today’s society and world and, equally as important, to become informed and engaged citizens of the global twenty-first century.